ugm2/ImagineS/README.md

-# Dataset Augmentation
+# ImagineS

-Dataset Augmentation tool to augment an image dataset by searching a series of queries in Google Images.
+ImagineS (Image Engine Search) tool augments an image dataset by searching a series of queries in Google Images.

 ## Install